stefsaladino/La-Chat-Senior-Robotics/README.md

 Summary:
 ========

-This directory contains the python code for GianoPi robots 1, 2, 3 and 4, written for the Piwars challenges as presented in http://piwars.org/2017-competition/challenges/
+This directory contains the python code for GianoPi robots 1, 2, 3 and 4, written for the Piwars challenges as in http://piwars.org/2017-competition/challenges/

 The branches were the students build their code are: